Wave-class tanker

 The Wave-class tankers are a class of fast fleet tankers in service with the Royal Fleet Auxiliary.
 The class is tasked with providing fuel, food, fresh water, ammunition and other supplies to Royal Navy vessels around the world.
 There are two ships in the class, RFA Wave Knight and RFA Wave Ruler.
 The ships were ordered to replace the aging Ol-class tankers RFA Olna and RFA Olwen.
 The two vessels have seen service in a number of locations, including anti-drug and hurricane relief operations in the Caribbean Sea, anti-piracy activities around the Horn of Africa, and deterrent patrols in the South Atlantic.
 As of early 2022, both ships were earmarked for "extended readiness" status (i.e. uncrewed reserve).
+In November 2024, the newly elected Labour government indicated that both ships would be removed from service by March 2025.

 History

 A contract was placed for the vessels in 1997 with Vickers Shipbuilding and Engineering Ltd (Marconi Marine VSEL).
 Construction of Wave Knight began in 1998 at VSEL's Barrow-in-Furness yard and the ship was launched in 2000.
 With the acquisition of Marconi Electronic Systems and its Marconi Marine subsidiary in 1999 British Aerospace became BAE Systems.
 BAE now owns VSEL in Barrow and the Yarrow and Govan shipyards on the Clyde.
 BAE transferred the construction of Wave Ruler to Govan in 2000 and the vessel was launched in 2001.
 Both vessels were commissioned in 2003.